Blogs

 • February 20th: Championship Game (8 p.m.
 ET)

-Check local listings for specific broadcast details.
-The games are available on various channels including ABC, Sportsnet, Fubo, and ESPN+.
+Check your local listings for broadcast details.
+You’ll find the games on various channels, including ABC, Sportsnet, Fubo, and ESPN+.

-With only seven defensemen allowed per team, Team Canada's options are limited.
-Travis Sanheim, previously a healthy scratch, is expected to fill Theodore's spot in the lineup.
+With only seven defensemen allowed per team, Team Canada's options are limited in replacing Theodore.
+Travis Sanheim, who was a healthy scratch before, is likely to step up and fill that spot.
+It'll be interesting to see how he performs under the pressure.

 Search Anything...!